 Our Team

-“Our mission is to help people improve and maintain their mental health through research-supported methods of psychological assessment and treatment.”
+“Our mission is to help people improve and maintain their mental health through research-supported methods of psychological assessment and treatment.
+We value inclusivity and respect the unique and diverse nature of individuals.”

 Associates at Oakville Centre for Cognitive Therapy are all either Ph.D./Psy.D. level psychologists registered by The College of Psychologists of Ontario, or Clinical Psychology Ph.D./Psy.D.
 Candidates working under the direct supervision of a registered psychologist.